Coronavirus: How long can Thailand survive without foreign tourism? | DW | 03.09.2020

 "The current crisis is worse than the tsunami [in 2004].
 Back then, we cleaned up and reopened our business.
 Now we have no idea when things will go back to normal," Moog, who has been living in Thailand for nearly 20 years, told DW.

-Although domestic tourists have somewhat kept the industry alive, local spending does not compensate for the slump in foreign tourism revenue.
+Although domestic tourists have somewhat kept the industry alive, local spending hasn't compensated for the slump in foreign tourism revenue.

 Read more: Thai protesters call for end of monarchy on king's birthday

 The pandemic has exposed the dependence of Thailand's tourism industry on foreign tourists.
-PTA's Raktaengam says the immediate challenge is to ensure that tourism-related entrepreneurs survive the crisis.
+PTA's Ruktaengam says the immediate challenge is to ensure that tourism-related entrepreneurs survive the crisis.

 With just around 3,500 infections and 58 related deaths, Thailand has largely managed to control the COVID-19 spread.